Eugeniusz-Gienek/CSWButtons/examples/Readme.md

-An example added - click three times in a row in order to put the ESP32 to deep sleep (triple-click I mean)
+An example added.
+* Single click
+* Double click
+* Longpress
+Result will be in serial console.